 If on a resale there is a loss to the seller, he can recover it from the defaulting buyer.
 But if there is a surplus on the resale, the seller can keep it with him because the buyer cannot be allowed to take advantage of his own wrong.
 If, however, no notice of resale [as required in case (c) above] is given to the buyer, the right of seller to claim loss and retain surplus, if any, is reversed.
-In other words, if the unpaid seller fails to give notice of resale to the buyer, where neither the goods are of perishable nature nor such a right was expressly reserved, he cannot recover the loss from the buyer and is under an obligation to hand over the surplus, if any, to the buyer, when so required, is very necessary to make him liable for the breach of contract.
+In other words, if the unpaid seller fails to give notice of resale to the buyer, where neither the goods are of perishable nature nor such a right was expressly reserved, he cannot recover the loss from the buyer and is under an obligation to hand over the surplus, if any, to the buyer, arising from the resale.
+Thus, it will be seen that giving of notice to the buyer, when so required, is very necessary to make him liable for the breach of contract.
 It is so because such a notice gives an opportunity to the buyer either to pay the price and have the goods, or, if he cannot pay, to supervise the sale to see that the same is properly made.